-In our experiments, we found the allyl triflate could indeed activate chromone ester 9 and form the desired allyloxy benzopyrylium triflate intermediate 10 which readily underwent vinylogous addition with silyl ketene acetal 11.12 After quenching the reaction with TBAF and triethylamine,13 allyloxy chromenone 12 could be isolated via silica gel chromatography (Scheme 1A).
+In our experiments, we found the allyl triflate could indeed activate chromone ester 9 and form the desired allyloxy benzopyrylium triflate intermediate 10 which readily underwent vinylogous addition with silyl ketene acetal 11.13 The stoichiometry of 11 (1.46 equiv.) was found to be important to maximize conversion to product and minimize production of TMSOTf (vide infra).
+After quenching the reaction with TBAF and triethylamine, allyloxy chromenone 12 could be isolated via silica gel chromatography (Scheme 1A).
 Interestingly, the trimethylsilyl triflate (TMSOTf) byproduct generated was found to be detrimental to the reaction.
-Specifically, 12 is electron-rich and appeared to exchange with the silvl triflate to afford allyl triflate and siloxy chromenone 14 (Scheme 1B).
+Specifically, substrate 12 is electron-rich and appeared to exchange with the silvl triflate to afford allyl triflate and siloxy chromenone 14 (Scheme 1B).
 Accordingly, byproduct 13 was also isolated after quenching reactions with TBAF.
-To suppress this undesired process, we employed an excess of allvl triflate.
+To suppress this undesired process, we employed an excess of allyl triflate.
 With 2.8 equiv. of the crude allyl triflate used for activation of 9, the desired allyloxy chromenone 12 was isolated in 55 % yield (100 mg scale) and 47 % yield (1 g scale).
-In all reactions, the desilvlated chromenone 13 was found to be the only observable byproduct.
+In all reactions, the desilylated chromenone 13 was found to be the only observable byproduct.